polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 ## Abstract and learning objectives

-In this Whiteboard Design Session, you will look at what is involved in deploying SAP HANA on Azure with the goals of designing for high availability, disaster recovery as well as supportability.
+In this workshop, you will look at what is involved in deploying SAP HANA on Azure with the goals of designing for in-memory database performance, business continuity and flexibility as well as fully optimized total cost of ownership.
+At the end of this workshop, you will be able to better design, price and present SAP HANA on Azure solutions to your customers.

-At the end of this whiteboard design session you will be able to better design and deploy SAP HANA on Azure.
+At the end of this whiteboard design session you will be able to

+-   Design SAP HANA workloads on Azure in alignment with SAP HANA certification with high availability and disaster recovery.

+-   Run Azure Pricing Calculator to price the SAP HANA landscape.

+-   Present the solution to business/technical decision makers and handle Q&A with customer.

+## Prerequisites

+-   R-AIT344 : Architecture deep dive for SAP deployments

+-   R-AIT333 : SAP Migration Practitioner Panel

+-   Understanding of SAP on Azure Webinar Training and S/4HANA on Azure reference architecture

 ## Step 1: Review the customer case study